Haivision/srt/docs/API-functions.md

 ```

 This function shall be called after a connecting function (such as `srt_connect`)
-has returned an error, which's code was `SRT_ECONNREJ`.
-It allows to get a more
+has returned an error, which's code was `SRT_ECONNREJ`, or - if the socket used
+for connection has been set `SRTO_RCVSYN` - when the `SRT_EPOLL_ERR` event is set
-detailed rejection reason.
-This function returns a numeric code, which can be
+for this socket.
+It allows to get a more detailed rejection reason.
+This
+function returns a numeric code, which can be translated into a message by
-translated into a message by `srt_rejectreason_str`.
-The following codes are
+`srt_rejectreason_str`.
+The following codes are currently reported:
-currently reported:

 #### SRT_REJ_UNKNOWN